agnostic-apollo/Android-Docs/en/docs/apps/processes/phantom-cached-and-empty-processes.md

 ## Commands to disable phantom process killing and TLDR

+**Note:** Termux also supplies the [`android-tool`](https://github.com/termux/termux-packages/blob/master/packages/android-tools/build.sh) package that comes with the `adb` binary which you can use to run `adb` commands directly in termux app after you have set up `adb` wireless mode and connect to it.
+To install the package, run `pkg install android-tools`.
+Turning on `adb` wireless mode directly from device itself can only normally be done on Android `11` devices, to turn it on for lower Android versions requires connecting to a pc and running the `adb tcpip 5555` command on every boot.
+Check [Connect to a device over Wi-Fi (Android 11+)](https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi-android-11+) and [Connect to a device over Wi-Fi (Android 10 and lower)](https://developer.android.com/studio/command-line/adb#wireless) android docs for more info.
+Some more info in the [reddit announcement post](https://www.reddit.com/r/termux/comments/mmu2iu/announce_adb_is_now_packaged_for_termux/
+).

 ### Android 12L, 13 and higher

 **Run commands once** to disable killing of **phantom processes** and **processes using excessive cpu**.